abdrahmansoltan/Learning-Notes/Frontend/General/FE-Performance.md

 - It's also called **"Progressive bootstrapping"** or **"Lazy loading"**
 - It reduces the **execution time** of the code by loading only the required code for the current page instead of loading all the code at once
+  > Try to limit the loaded code (lazily or not) to less than `300KB`
 - It's done using `webpack`, `rollup`, `parcel`, etc.
   ![code splitting](./img/code-splitting-3.jpeg)
 - Types:

   1. **Route-based code splitting**: splitting the code based on the routes
   2. **Component-based code splitting**: splitting the code based on the components
   3. **Dynamic code splitting**: splitting the code based on the user's actions

+- There're a lot of libraries and plugins to do code splitting like:
+  - `react-loadable` -> it's a higher-order component for loading components with dynamic imports and displaying a loading component while the component is being loaded

+> You can analyze the bundle size using `webpack-bundle-analyzer` for `webpack` and `rollup-plugin-visualizer` for `rollup` -> [Rollup Visualizer](#rollup-visualizer)

 ---

 ## Tree Shaking

+> You can analyze the bundle size using `webpack-bundle-analyzer` for `webpack` and `rollup-plugin-visualizer` for `rollup` -> [Rollup Visualizer](#rollup-visualizer)

 ---